-570 Acknowledgements
+505 Acknowledgements

 This is a contribution to the "Guide for Best Practices on Ocean Alkalinity Enhancement Research".
 We thank our funders the ClimateWorks Foundation and the Prince Albert II of Monaco Foundation.
-AVS is supported by the Carbon to Sea Initiative, Thanks are also due to the Villefranche Oceanographic Laboratory for supporting the lead authors' meeting in January 2023.
+Thanks are also due to the Villefranche Oceanographic Laboratory for supporting the lead authors' meeting in January 2023.
 We greatly appreciate helpful discussions and input from Alex Gagnon, and constructive reviews from Arvind Singh, Carolin Löscher, and Andreas Oschlies.